gr8geek/experimental-web/README.md

 # experimental-web

-## This is a ppart of my learning journey
+## This is a part of my learning journey